Preservation & Environment

 Boston Preservation Alliance

 The Boston Preservation Alliance is a nonprofit organization that protects and improves the quality of Boston's distinct architectural heritage.

-Most recently, we contributed to the construction of a new Statue of Liberty Museum, scheduled to open in 2019.
-The new building will double the original museum's capacity, better accommodating the 4.3 million visitors who pass through Liberty Island each year.
+Most recently, we contributed to the construction of a new Statue of Liberty Museum, which opened on May 16, 2019.
+The new building doubles the original museum's capacity, better accommodating the 4.3 million visitors who pass through Liberty Island each year.

 A Prestigious Award, Gratefully Accepted

 In 2016, Gregory Annenberg Weingarten received the Ellis Island Foundation's Family Heritage Award for his preservation efforts over the years.
 Gregory said, "I know that America's openness, its boundless hope and possibility, is a fire that lights up the whole world — from the most oppressed and war-torn countries to the most progressive and advanced ones.
 They look to us for our ideals, and those ideals are embodied by Ellis Island."